bifravst/bdd-markdown/README.md

 impact on the run time.

-Implementing the appropriate way of retrying is left to the implementing step, however you are encourage to mark these eventualy consisted steps using the `Soon` keyword.
+Implementing the appropriate way of retrying is left to the implementing step, however you are encourage to mark these eventual consisted steps using the `Soon` keyword.

-The `Soon` keyword can be configured to cause the entire Scenario to be retried in case the step fails through the `@retryScenario` tag in a comment preceding the step, the scenario. ([Example](./runner/test-data/runFeature/RetryScenario.feature.md)).

 ## Control feature execution order via dependencies